Stuart-Mouse/odin-gon/notes.md

 we could define this struct anyhow and just add it to a map at runtime May even be cleaner to do this instead, and actually possible in most languages.

+Probably need to maintain two separate serialization procedures.

+simple_serialize
+    serialize an object "as-is" with default names

+mapped_serialize
+    serialize fields based on a set of data bindings, more like a reversed version of the parsing procedure may need to generate a basic DOM for structure?